Robustness of Delta Hedging in a Jump-Diffusion Model: Robustness of the Delta hedge

+If \eqref{eq:em_subm} holds for every $\mathbb{Q} \in \mathcal{Q}_{0}(\p)$, it clearly also holds for the closure of its convex hull.
+Finally, note that the left-hand side in \eqref{eq:E_error} is minimal if $\theta=0$.
+The inequality then is strict (also if the minimum over $\Q$ is taken), unless $v_m$ is linear, or we do not have a jump part and the missspecified model is actually the correct one.
+In all these cases the hedging error is zero. \end{proof}

-Compared to the reference measure $\mathbb{P}$, two properties of the measures $\mathbb{Q} \in \mathcal{Q}_{0}$ are noteworthy.
-First, under the measures $\mathbb{Q} \in \mathcal{Q}_{0}$, the process $S_{m}^{x}$ is not necessarily Markov.
+Compared to the reference measure $\mathbb{P}$, two properties of the measures $\mathbb{Q} \in \mathcal{Q}_{0}(\p)$ are noteworthy.
+First, under the measures $\mathbb{Q} \in \mathcal{Q}_{0}(\p)$, the process $S_{m}^{x}$ is not necessarily Markov.
 It is only assumed to be Markov under the measure the Delta hedging strategy is calculated.
-Second, the measures contained in $\mathcal{Q}_{0}$ have less probability mass on the jump part.
+Second, the measures contained in $\mathcal{Q}_{0}(\p)$ have less probability mass on the jump part.
 From an investor's point of view this goes along with a risk decrease in jump uncertainty.
-As the discounted hedging error starts at zero and is a $\mathcal{Q}_{0}$-submartingale, it is increasing on average.
-Thus, \eqref{eq:hedging_error} implies that the hedging portfolio $\tilde{P}^{v_{m}'}$ tends to result in a super-replication of $h(S(T)).$
+As the discounted hedging error starts at zero and is a $\mathcal{Q}_{0}(\p)$-submartingale, it is increasing on average.
+Furthermore, definition (\ref{gooddeal}) and Theorem \ref{theoone} imply that the hedging error is acceptable with $\mathcal{A}:=\{X\in L^2|\inf_{\mathbb{Q} \in \cl(\conv(\mathcal{Q}_{0}(\p)))} \mathbb{E}_{\mathbb{Q}}[X] \geq 0\}$.
+If the hedging error is not zero, this yields that The last equation follows from the general connection of a coherent risk measure (i.e., a robust expectation) with its acceptance set, see for instance Proposition 4.6 in \cite{fs}.
+Therefore,

+Hence, the hedging portfolio $\tilde{P}^{v_{m}'}$ give rise to a good deal of selling $h(S(T))$ for the price $v_m(0,x)$, and in particular the hedging error itself is a good-deal.
+If on the other hand the hedging error is zero, we have a perfect hedge under the missspecified model.
+In this case either $h$ is linear or we do not have a jump part and the model is actually correctly specified.\\

+The acceptance set so far is based on the robust expectation with respect to the hull $\cQ_0( \p)$.
+The next results show that the measure $ \p$ can be chosen very general (while in Section \ref{robustpricing} we will see that actually whole sets of measures instead of a single reference measure $ \p$ can be considered).
+By Lemma \ref{lemmagirsanov}, we can write